zeka0/ether/README.md

 ##Author - Alphasis Zeka
-Docs can be found in
+- Docs can be found in `\doc`
+- I am playing __Metal Gear Solid V__ now, it's really a good game.
+- The files in the directory `\deprecated` are from older versions.

 ##Introduction:
--It's a __theano__-based neural-network.
+- It's a __theano__-based neural-network.
--Required modulas include: __numpy__, __theano__.
+- Required modulas include: __numpy__, __theano__.
--It's a little bit complicated to learn to use at first.
+- It's a little bit complicated to learn to use at first.

 ##Notes From Author:
--Neural network is really tough to learn.
+- Neural network is really tough to learn.
--And also, if time premitted, grabing a book about numpy is a really good choice.
+- And also, if time premitted, grabing a book about numpy is a really good choice.
--__Yoshua Bengio__ is a pretty nice guy(But his books are not friendly at all).
--I used the `\test\clearPyc.py` to clean the pyc files created by python interpreter before pushing to git.
+- I used the `\clearPyc.py` to clean the pyc files created by python interpreter before pushing to git.